 - A. Submittals for the following shall be made in accordance with Section 230000. - 1.
-Submit sample of each type and finish of sprinkler and escutcheon plate to be installed. - 2.
 Submit shop drawings showing all details as defined by NFPA 13.
-Show pipe routing and coordination of all building components. - 3.
+Show pipe routing and coordination of all building components. - 2.
 Submit hydraulic calculations including summary sheet, detailed work sheets, graph sheet, and water supply information as outlined in NFPA 13.
-Designer shall seal and sign hydraulic calculations, drawings, and work sheets. - 4.
-Submit a copy of NFPA 25. - 5.
+Designer shall seal and sign hydraulic calculations, drawings, and work sheets. - 3.
+Submit a copy of NFPA 25. - 4.
 Submit copies of Contractor's Material and Test Certificates similar to those in NFPA 13.

-- A. Design shall be performed by a NICET Level III or IV Technician, Registered Fire Protection Engineer, or Registered Professional Engineer with experience in fire protection design and registered for the design and installation for fire protection systems in the State of Colorado. - B. Installer shall have a minimum of five years of experience in the design and installation of automatic fire sprinkler systems and employ workmen experienced and skilled in this trade. - C. Installer shall have the capability of providing a full service maintenance, testing, and inspection program in accordance with NFPA standards and where applicable, be certified to perform these services. - D. Installer shall have an emergency service capability for response to emergency conditions and shall be capable of responding within four hours or receiving notification with 24 hour service capability. - E. Qualifications for Welding Processes and Operators: Comply with the requirements of AWS D10.9, Specifications of Qualifications of Welding Procedures and Welders for Piping and Tubing, Level AR-3. - F. Regulatory Requirements: Comply with the following codes: - 1.
+- A. Design shall be performed by a NICET Level III or IV Technician, Registered Fire Protection Engineer, or Registered Professional Engineer with experience in fire protection design and registered for the design and installation for fire protection systems in the State of Colorado. - B. Installer shall have a minimum of five years of experience in the design and installation of automatic fire sprinkler systems and employ workmen experienced and skilled in this trade. - C. Installer shall have the capability of providing a full service maintenance, testing, and inspection program in accordance with NFPA standards and where applicable, be certified to perform these services. - D. Installer shall have an emergency service capability for response to emergency conditions and shall be capable of responding within four hours or receiving notification with 24 hour service capability. - E. Regulatory Requirements: Comply with the following codes: - 1.
 NFPA 13 Standard for the installation of sprinkler System. - 2.
 FPA 14 Standard for the Installation of Standpipe and Hose Systems. - 3.
 NFPA 24 Installation of Private Fire Service Mains and their applications. - 4.
 NFPA 1963 Screw threads and Gaskets for Fire Hose Connections. - 5.
 UL Compliance: Fire protection system materials and components shall be Underwriter's Laboratories listed and labeled for the application anticipated. - 6.
 National Electrical Code.

-A. Acceptable Manufacturers: Subject to compliance with requirements, provide products by the following:
+- A. Acceptable Manufacturers: Subject to compliance with requirements, provide products by the following:

-Gate Valves:

-a.
-Nibco Inc.

-b.
-Mueller

-c.
-Grinnell

-2. Butterfly and Ball Valves:

-a.
-Muellerb.
-Victaulic

-c.
-Nibco Inc.

-3. Grooved Mechanical Couplings:
+- 1. Grooved Mechanical Couplings:

-a.
+- a.
 Victaulic Company of America

-b.
+- b.
 Gruvlok

+FIRE SUPPRESSION 21 05 00 - 1

+CU Denver Anschutz

+Ed 2N 4th Floor Reno Rooms 4223, 4224, 4225

-c.
+- c.
 Or approved equal per Division 1 requirements.

-4. Sprinklers:
+- 2. Sprinklers:

-a.
-Reliableb.
+- a.
+Reliable

+- b.
 Viking Corp.

-c.
+- c.
 Grinnel

-5. Fire Protection Specialties:
+- 3. Fire Protection Specialties:

-a.
+- a.
 Croker-Standard Div.,; Fire-End & Croker Corp.

-b.
+- b.
 Elkhart Brass Mfg.
 Co., Inc.

-c.
+- c.
 Guardian Fire Equipment, Inc.

-6. Check Valves:

-a.
-Central Sprinkler Corp.

-b.
-Mueller

-c.
-Viking Corp